-Once completed, the “Tšilhqot’in Solar Farm” (TŠF) will be the first large-scale solar power plant owned and operated by a First Nation in western Canada.
+The Tŝilhqot’in Solar Farm is the first large-scale solar plant 100% owned and operated by a First Nation in Canada.

 The Tŝilhqot’in Solar Farm is located in the Chilcotin (BC-Canada) on the brownfield site of a former sawmill.
 To date, it is the largest solar farm in operation in BC.
 The electricity generated is sold to BC Hydro through a long-term contract.
 The plant is 100% owned and operated by the Tŝilhqot’in Nation (TNG).
 It was also nearly 100% assembled by members of all the six Tŝilhqot’in communities: Tl’etinqox, ʔEsdilagh, Yuneŝit’in, Tŝideldel, Tl’esqox and Xeni Gwet’in

 The project demonstrates the interest and capacity of Indigenous communities to develop their own renewable energy facilities.
 It illustrates also the outstanding solar resources in the BC Interior.
 The installation of this solar farm in the North of BC improved the knowledge on how to deal with the tough conditions of the BC interior: high latitude, rocky ground, harsh winter, grid interconnection and remoteness.

 The Tŝilhqot’in Solar Farm is an innovative project with many “first”: